beth23eli/converter-service/README.md

     ```
 * Configurable log level via environment variable (LOG_LEVEL); Log level managed at deployment time using a ConfigMap.
 * Deployed in Kubernetes (Minikube)
-* The FastAPI is securely exposed by generating a trusted TLS certificate for the domain of the app and used by the Kubernetes Ingress
+* The FastAPI is securely exposed by generating a trusted TLS certificate for the domain of the app and used by the Kubernetes Ingress.

 ## Project Structure